Ugandan man charged with 'aggravated homosexuality' under anti-gay bill

 The law, which has widely been considered the harshest anti-LGBTQ+ policy in the world, punishes anyone who engages in same-sex intercourse with life in prison.
 In cases considered to be ‘aggravated’, the death penalty can be applied.

+Under the law, which was passed in May 2023, cases deemed ‘aggravated homosexuality’ can include having sex with a minor or vulnerable person, having sex while HIV positive, or engaging in incest.

-President Yoweri Museveni signed the legislation into effect in May since, since then, a number of arrests have been made.
+President Yoweri Museveni signed the legislation into effect in May.
+Since then, a number of arrests have been made.

 However, a 20-year-old man has since become the first Ugandan to be charged with ‘aggravated homosexuality’.